hexters/hexa-docs/README.md

 ## Options Setting

-This plugin includes an easy-to-use caching system that stores several settings required by the application.
+This plugin comes with an easy-to-use cache system that stores various settings needed by the application.
 See the file `app/Filament/Pages/Option.php`.
-You can use the Form component to create various types of form inputs.
+You can use Form components to create various types of form inputs.

 ```php
 use Filament\Forms\Components\TextInput;